Skip to Content

 This probably goes without saying, but another benefit of art journaling is how much growth you can have creatively.

 Creativity is a skill, which means you can improve your creativity, even if you don’t consider yourself an artist.
 The more you come back to your art journal, the more you are practicing that creative skill.
-Art journaling can help you start thinking outside of the box when you are creating your daily journaling page(s).
+Art journaling is a great way to help you start thinking outside of the box when you are creating your daily journaling page(s).

 Photo by Emily Park on Unsplash